Capital IdeasTM

 Historical analysis can provide useful guidance on how bonds and cash perform through different parts of the market cycle.
 As 2022 illustrated, a rising rate environment is bad for bonds; investors were clearly much better off in cash.
 But as rate cycles around the world move toward their peak, are we at an inflection point where it makes sense to shift back into fixed income?
 History would suggest the answer is yes.

-Haran Karunakaran is an Investment Director at Capital Group.
-He has 18 years of industry experience and has been with Capital Group for two years.
+Haran Karunakaran is a fixed income investment director at Capital Group.
+He has 19 years of industry experience and has been with Capital Group for three years.
 Prior to joining Capital, Haran worked as a senior vice president and fixed income strategist at PIMCO.
 He holds an MBA from London Business School and a bachelor's degree in commerce, majoring in finance and economics, from University of Sydney.
 He also holds the Chartered Financial Analyst® designation.
 Haran is based in Sydney.

 過去の実績は将来の成果を保証するものではありません。投資の価値および投資収益は減少することも増加することもあり、当初投資額の一部または全部を失うことがあります。本情報は投資、税務もしくはその他の助言の提供、または証券の売買の勧誘を意図するものではありません。